roylindauer/sharepass/README.md

 ## ISSUES

+Symfony is _slow as fuck_ in docker.
+Goddamn.
+It's a pain and this app is not even big.

-* `composer install` and `composer update` tries to run a git command which hangs.
+`composer install` and `composer update` tries to run a git command which hangs.
 So we are unable to run comoser updates in the container.

 The git command that is failing: `git branch -a --no-color --no-abbrev -v`

-My theory is that it's the pager. git branch will load results into a `less` screen which really sucks.
+My theory is that it's the pager. git branch will load results into a `less` screen which just stinks.
+So now we have to create a .gitconfig file inside the container to disable the pager functionality.